 SW Community Chats

 If there is one thing we’ve learned from the recent SW Chat Series, it’s the depth to which our neighbors care about our whole community and want to connect with each other.
 At our final chat of the summer series, 18 neighbors came together to discuss issues in SW.
 A prevailing theme throughout the series, including at our final chat, was gentrification.
 For some, it was acknowledging their role in it and how to ensure that more people of color aren’t pushed out.

 Officially known as "Summer in Lansburgh," this year's annual event remains one of Southwest DC's most popular and well-attended community gatherings, especially for African Americans with familial and cultural ties to Southwest.
 Its history dates back to the early 70's, which explains why it's often called by different names: "Southwest Day," "Southwest Unity Day," and "Family Day".

 Alisha Camacho (right), SW-based videographer and environmentalist, Rhonda Hamilton (center), ANC6D Commissioner and resident advocate, and Chris Williams, public heath researcher presented at the Whole Person, Whole Team, Whole Communities conference.
 This event was held on Friday, September 20.
 They discussed community health challenges in Southwest affecting Buzzard Point, Greenleaf, and other vulnerable communities.

 SWers Team up for Kids

-Najee Ellerbe, a SW resident, of Everybody's Juice, guest-lectured to Friendship Technology Preparatory Academy, for Coy McKinney's, another SW resident, Urban Agriculture course.
+Najee Ellerbe, a SW resident, of Everybody's Juice, guest-lectured to Friendship Technology Preparatory Academy.
 Najee shared his journey on how and why he created his health-focused business and to lead a juicing demonstration using pineapple, beets, ginger, and lemon.
 Najee explained how he turned his own health issue into a health business and shared with the students how it's important for people.